-Also recommended is George Mackay Brown's gorgeous The Loom of Light, quoted on this page.
-Used copies of this book may also be available at Amazon.
+We also recommend George Mackay Brown's gorgeous The Loom of Light, quoted on this page.

 Mermaid image (Rhonda's pages) and storyteller image (Tom's pages) courtesy of our dear friend - Stromness author, artist and historian, Bryce Wilson MBE - Thanks, Bryce!